 Ingredients Notes

-Full-fat Philadelphia is an ingredient that must not be substituted.
+Cream cheese: full-fat Philadelphia is an ingredient that must not be substituted.
 Especially not for low-fat versions.
-This is the only cream cheese I trust to achieve a perfect set for my no bake cheesecakes and I urge you not to cut corners on this ingredient.
+This is the only cream cheese I trust to achieve a perfect set for my no-bake cheesecakes and I urge you not to cut corners on this ingredient.

-The cream should be double cream or equivalent with a high fat content (at least 40%).
+Cream: this should be double cream or equivalent with a high fat content (at least 48%).
 Using a lower fat cream means that the cheesecake will not set, which would be a tragic waste of tasty luxury ingredients.

-Hang on tight, it’s a lengthy list of steps but they are all quick & easy and the end result – the no bake biscoff cheesecake of your dreams – makes it all very worthwhile.
+Hang on tight, it’s a lengthy list of steps but they are all quick & easy and the end result – the Biscoff cookie crust cheesecake of your dreams – makes it all very worthwhile.

-2. Spread the crumbs around the base of your springform cake tin and press them down firmly using the back of a spoon.
-Set aside
+- Spread the crumbs around the base of your springform cake tin and press them down using the back of a spoon.
+Set aside.

-4. Pour the double cream into the batter and beat for 1-2 minutes until the cream is mixed in.
-It should thicken well but if it seems loose continue to mix until it firms up.
-It is ready when the batter needs encouragement to fall off of a spoon (a firm shake or tapping the spoon on the side of the bowl)
+- Beat for 1-2 minutes until it’s thick enough for the batter to need encouragement to fall off of a spoon (a firm shake or tapping the spoon on the side of the bowl).

-6. Spoon ½ of the remaining batter over the top of the cheesecake and spread it out.
+- Spoon ½ of the remaining batter over the top of the cheesecake and spread it out.
 Top with the remaining raspberries, this time pressing them into the mixture slightly.
-Drizzle the remaining Biscoff spread over the top
+Drizzle the remaining Biscoff spread over the top.

-7. Cover with the remaining cheesecake filling and level the top, ensuring all fruit and spread is covered.
+- Cover with the remaining cheesecake filling and level the top, ensuring all fruit and spread is covered.
 A small offset spatula is a great tool for achieving a flat top.
-Cover and transfer to the fridge for at least 6 hours to set
+Cover and transfer to the fridge for at least 6 hours to set.

-10. Press a fresh raspberry into each rosette then crumble the remaining cookies and scatter over the top of the cheesecake
+- Whip the cream and use to pipe 12-14 rosettes around the edge of the cheesecake.
+Press a fresh raspberry into each rosette then crumble the remaining cookies and scatter over the top of the cheesecake.

 Expert Tips

-Although no-bake cheesecakes are very simple I do have a set of tips for this speculoos cheesecake to ensure you get the best out of this recipe:
+Although this no-bake Biscoff cheesecake is very simple I do have a set of tips to ensure you get the best out of this recipe:

 - I recommend using only full-fat Philadelphia cream cheese in this recipe as it is reliably full-flavoured with a thick consistency.
 Sometimes own brand and reduced-fat versions can be much softer and do not always set the cheesecake well.
 Due to this, I cannot guarantee they would make suitable substitutes.

-- Once the cream has been added take care not to over or under beat the batter.
+- Do not under or over beat the batter once the cream has been added.
 If it is too runny then the cheesecake will not fully set.
 But if the batter is over-beaten then it can turn runny and will never set.
-My advice is to mix on a moderate speed until everything holds its shape well and needs encouragement to fall off of a spoon by shaking or tapping it against the side of the bowl
+Mix on a moderate speed until everything holds its shape well and needs encouragement to fall off of a spoon by shaking or tapping it against the side of the bowl.

 Frequently Asked Questions